-

 - Know your CV or application form inside out.

-- Research the company - go beyond the first line on their website and find out about recent developments and press coverage.
+- Research the company - eg. find out about recent developments and press coverage.

 - Practice answers to questions out loud.